Strength of materials: Stress parameters for resistance

 Material resistance can be expressed in several mechanical stress parameters.
 The term material strength is used when referring to mechanical stress parameters.
 These are physical quantities with dimension homogeneous to pressure and force per unit surface.
 The traditional measure unit for strength are therefore MPa in the International System of Units, and the psi between the United States customary units.
-Strength parameters include: yield strength, tensile strength, fatigue strength, crack resistance, and other parameters.
+Strength parameters include yield strength, tensile strength, fatigue strength and fracture toughness (crack resistance).